tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 2, 3, 8, 8, 10, 101   // sorted
 ```

-These are not in [[sorted order]]:
+These are not:

 ```
 2, 4, 1, 6, 2, 7, 10   // unsorted
 ```

-Notice that finding the min and max value of a sorted list is easy: the first
+Notice that finding the *min* and *max* value of a sorted list is easy: the first
 value is the min, and the last value is the max.

 *Hundreds* of different sorting algorithms have been created.
 Most of them can be described by this specification (written as a [[contract]]):